githwxi/ATS-Xanadu/prelude/README.md

 ```

 Like `gseq_head`, the behavior of `gseq_head$raw` on an empty sequence
 is unspecified.
-However, unlike `gseq_head`, `gseq_head$raw` may even
+However, unlike the function `gseq_head`,
-behave unsafely when applied to an empty sequence.
-For instance,
+`gseq_head$raw` may even behave unsafely when applied to an empty
-`gseq_head$raw` may do something like out-of-bounds array access,
+sequence.
+For instance, `gseq_head$raw` may do something like
-which can be taken advantage of by a malicious program.
+out-of-bounds array access, which can be taken advantage of by a
+malicious program.
+Therefore, when applying `gseq_head$raw` to a
+sequence, one must possess a proof of some kind that attests to the
+non-emptiness of the sequence.